 Coming up on your LLC’s anniversary month?
 Then it’s time to file your Annual List and Business License Renewal.
 Here’s the information the form requires:

 - Filing period

-- Name and address of each member or managing member
+- Name and address of each manager or managing member

 It’s not an exceedingly long form.
 In fact, it’s only one page.
 All of the necessary information should be readily available in your business and personal documents.

 When you’re ready to go, you can file either online, by mail, or in person.
 Here’s how:

 Online Filing: Most business filings are available for submission through Nevada’s SilverFlume portal.
 You will need to create an account if you don’t already have one.
 Once you’ve logged in, select “Renew Your Business,” then “File Annual List and/or State Business License.”
 Search for your LLC name, entity number, or ID and choose your business from the list.
 Enter the required information, make your payment, and your filing will be processed immediately.

 Filing by Mail: First, download the paper form and fill it out.
 Then mail it, along with the appropriate fee payments, to:

 North Las Vegas City Hall